Kevin Kokomoor, PhD

 Biography

-I am currently a full-time faculty member in the history department at Coastal Carolina University in Myrtle Beach, SC.
-I teach American history survey courses and upper level courses on Native America, Colonial and Early Republican America, the Early Southeast, and the Atlantic World.
+Kevin Kokomoor is originally from Englewood, Florida, and received his B.A. and M.A. in History at the University of South Florida, and his Ph.D. in History at Florida State University.
+He is currently a full-time faculty member in the history department at Coastal Carolina University in Conway, SC, where he teaches American history survey courses and upper level courses on Native America, Colonial and Early Republican America, the Early Southeast, and the Atlantic World.

 La Florida